djzevenbergen/LocalBandsList-API/README.md

       "userId": 2
 }
 ```
-* you should now be able to run a get localhost:3000/api/businesses and see that your new business has been added
+* you should now be able to run a get localhost:3000/api/bands and see that your new band has been added

-* to see versioning at work, you can add run get requests to http://localhost:5000/api/businesses/?api-version=2.0 and http://localhost:5000/api/businesses/?api-version=1.0
+* to see versioning at work, you can add run get requests to http://localhost:5000/api/bands/?api-version=2.0 and http://localhost:5000/api/bands/?api-version=1.0
 * the response headers should contains different versions

 * This API uses Swagger.
-* You're going to need to comment out lines 137-258 of business controller and rebuild to see it work.
+* You're going to need to comment out lines 137-258 of band controller and rebuild to see it work.

 * To launch the Swagger/OpenAPI utility in your browser, from the project directory in your terminal, enter dotnet run and open a browser page at localhost:5000.
 You can now see all API routes grouped by controller.
 Clicking on a route will expand it and show details of that route, and give you the option to "Try It Out."